-Group talk sessions can provide this social connection as patients share their stories and hear from others who have gone through a similar situation.
+Group talk sessions can provide a strong social connection as patients share their stories and hear from others who have gone through a similar situation.

-Behavioral Therapies – While counseling and group talk are great for addressing the emotional and social aspects of recovery, behavioral therapies offer patients real-life actionable strategies for coping with cravings and avoiding triggers.
+Behavioral Therapies – While counseling and group talks are great for addressing the emotional and social aspects of recovery, behavioral therapies offer patients real-life actionable strategies for coping with cravings and avoiding triggers.

 Regardless of the reason for your Oxycodone addiction, it’s so important for you to take the proper steps to get help as soon as possible.
 There are terrible side effects that come with abusing this drug.

 Our state-of-the-art programs are evidence-based, highly effective, and nationally endorsed by the Joint Commission.
-We offer individualized treatment plans that are based on your unique needs – no cookie-cutter programs here.
-And with one of the highest staff-to-patient ratios, we guarantee you’ll get the level of attention you need and deserve.
+We offer individualized treatment plans that are based on your unique needs.
+There are no cookie-cutter programs here.
+And, with one of the highest staff-to-patient ratios, we guarantee you’ll get the level of attention you need and deserve.

 Our facilities currently open for services: